-College Composition
+ENGL 001 College Composition

 Corequisite: LR 010.
-Prerequisite: A score of 102 or better within the last three years on the sentence skills section of the assessment test; or SAT verbal score of at least 500; or ACT score of at least 23; or recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or a grade of "Credit" and a score of 8 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or 350 or 355; or a grade of "Credit" in ENGL 370 or 348E or 380 or 348G or 360.
+Prerequisite: A score of 102 or better within the last three years on the sentence skills section of the assessment test; or SAT verbal score of at least 500; or ACT score of at least 23; or recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or a grade of Pass and a score of 8 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or 350 or 355; or a grade of Pass in ENGL 370 or 348E or 380 or 348G or 360; or concurrent enrollment in ENGL 310D.
 A writing course which emphasizes critical reading, expository and argumentative writing, and mastery of library research techniques.
-It includes instruction and practice in critical thinking, in analytical reading and evaluation of written work, and in the methods of clearly communicating and supporting ideas in organized, coherent essays.
-Students are required to write 6-10 essays, one of which may be a research paper, based on essays, literature read in class, and/or personal experience.
-Three hours lecture.
+It includes instruction and practice in critical thinking, in analytical reading and evaluation of written work, and in the methods of clearly communicating and supporting ideas in organized, coherent essays (min 750 words each).
+Students are required to write an average of 7500 formal words, including a research paper, based on essays, literature read in class, personal experience, and college-level research.
+Four hours lecture.

-Critical Thinking and Writing About Literature Prerequisite: ENGL 001 with a minimum grade of C. The development of critical thinking, reading, and writing skills as they apply to the analysis of fiction, poetry and drama, literary criticism, and related nonfiction from diverse cultural sources and perspectives.
+ENGL 002 4.0 Units Critical Thinking and Writing About Literature

+Prerequisite: ENGL 001 with a minimum grade of C. The development of critical thinking, reading, and writing skills as they apply to the analysis of fiction, poetry and drama, literary criticism, and related non-fiction from diverse cultural sources and perspectives.
 Emphasis is on the techniques and principles of effective written argument as they apply to literature.
 Essay examinations, critical papers, and some research projects are required.
+C-ID ENGL 110.
 Four hours lecture.

-Critical Thinking and Composition: Language in Context
+ENGL 004 4.0 Units Critical Thinking and Composition: Language In Context

-Prerequisite: ENGL 001 with a minimum grade of C.

-Course Advisory: SCC minimum Math standard.
+Prerequisite: ENGL 001 with a minimum grade of C. Course Advisory: SCC minimum Math standard.
 A study of the process of thought and its representation in writing, focusing on the formation of responsible opinions and their presentation in written argument.
-This course offers practice in the intellectual skills necessary for critical thinking, including observation, analysis, and research; it provides instruction in the organization, arrangement, and stylistic presentation of informative and argumentative writing; it examines the informative and argumentative writing of others and it requires students to write their own analytical and argumentative essays.
+This course offers practice in the intellectual skills necessary for critical thinking, including observation, analysis, and research; it provides instruction in the organization, arrangement, and stylistic presentation of informative and argumentative writing; it examines the informative and argumentative writing of others and requires students to write their own analytical and argumentative essays.
 Essay examinations and critical papers are required.
-Three hours lecture.
+Four hours lecture.